 - Ride Home.
-Free shared-ride taxi service for students, faculty, and staff to their residence halls, vehicles parked in U-M operated lots or structures, or local residence (within a one-mile radius of Central and North Campuses).
+Free ride share service provided by Golden Limousine for students, faculty, and staff to their residence halls, vehicles parked in U-M operated lots or structures, or local residencies (within a one-mile radius of Central and North Campuses).
 This service is available after University transit buses have concluded daily service, seven days a week: September through April, 2:00 a.m.
 7:00 a.m.; May through August, 1:00 a.m.
 7:00 a.m.
 On North Campus, rides are available from the Duderstadt Center.
 To request a ride, call Golden Limousine at (734) 999-0468, and select option #5. - SafeRide.
 SafeRide is a free service that transports students, faculty, and staff to their residence or vehicle within a one-mile radius of campus.
 Riders may use this service once per evening and must present a valid U-M ID (Mcard).
 During fall and winter terms, this service is available daily from 8:00 p.m.
 2:00 a.m.
-You may request a ride through TapRide mobile by selecting "University of Michigan SafeRide" or call (734) 647-8000 and select option #1.
+You may request a ride through TransLoc OnDemand.
+You can download the mobile application for Android or for iTunes.
+Login with your UMICH username and password to request a ride and view estimated wait times.
+If you do not have a mobile app/computer access, you may call (734) 647-8000 and select option #1.
 An employee from U-M Transit Services will come to your campus location and drive you to your requested location (within a one-mile driving radius of Central and North campuses).
 During non-service hours, alternative service providers may be identified by UMPD. - Emergency Ride Home.
-Free taxi rides can be provided in emergency situations for faculty, staff and students on the Ann Arbor campus to return to their vehicle parked in remote lots or to any location (home, school, daycare provider, etc.).
-Eligible types of emergencies covered by the program include personal or family illness or injury, unscheduled overtime or other mandatory work-related holdover, or stranded carpool or vanpool riders.
+Free ride share provided by Golden Limousine can be provided in emergency situations for faculty, staff and students on the Ann Arbor campus to return to their vehicle parked in remote lots or to any location (home, school, daycare provider, etc.).
+Eligible types of emergencies covered by the program include personal or family illness or injury, unscheduled overtime or other mandatory work-related holdovers, or stranded carpool or vanpool riders.

 The service is available 24 hours a day, 7 days a week.
 Use of the program is limited to six times per permit year.
-It is the responsibility of the user of the program to keep track of number of rides per permit year.
+It is the responsibility of the user of the program to keep track of the number of rides per permit year.
 For any rides requested over the six per permit year, the rider will be charged at the time of service.
 To request a ride, call Golden Limousine at (734) 999-0468 and select Option 4.
 Please be prepared to provide your UMID information at the time of call and to show it upon pick-up.